shreyaag25/Team1Project/README.md

 In our endeavor to address the critical issue of women's safety, our project aims to develop a comprehensive mobile application equipped with essential features tailored to enhance security and provide peace of mind.
-Through innovative technology and user-centric design, our app seeks to empower women to navigate their surroundings with confidence and assurance:
+Through innovative technology and user-centric design, our app seeks to empower women to navigate their surroundings with confidence and assurance.

 Live Location Tracking of User: At the heart of our women's safety app lies a robust feature ensuring real-time monitoring of the user's location.